 Animal World & Snake Farm Zoo is home to over 500 different animals, and many of these creatures are rescue animals.
 This family-friendly attraction has a petting zoo and visitors can even handle snakes during certain times.
 View monkeys, reptiles, exotic birds, cattle and plenty more at this New Braunfels attraction.

-If you’re looking for a place to enjoy live music and a lively honky-tonk dance scene, head to Gruene Hall found in Gruene Historic District.
+If you’re looking for a charming small town to enjoy live music and a lively honky-tonk dance scene, head to Gruene Hall found in Gruene Historic District.
 This dance hall has hosted incredible, big-name artists like Willie Nelson and George Strait, among many others.
 This historic district is also home to unique shops and restaurants.